GfSE/SysML-v2-Models/README.md

 As said: If this License does not suit you, but you still want to publish your model it is possible to add a different license for the models of a top-level subdirectory.
-All models in the repository fall under the license of the subdirectory their are contained in.
+All models in the repository fall under the license of the subdirectory they are contained in.